Prepare for a career in interdisciplinary, collaborative teams in user experience design and research industries.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

 The taught modules on this course are examined by open assessments.
-The assessments will be published early on in the term to provide you with enough time to work on these alongside attending any lectures, practicals or seminars.
+The assessments will be published soon after the start of a module to provide you with enough time to work on these alongside attending any lectures, practicals or seminars.
 The programme includes a mix of individual assessments, as well as group assessments, where you will work together in teams on a design or research project.
-Within practical classes and seminars, you will receive feedback on exercises and activities throughout the term.
-Assessments will be due at the end of each term.
+Within practical classes and seminars, you will receive feedback on exercises and activities throughout the module.
+Assessments will be due at the end of each module.

 Graduates completing the course will be equipped to play leading and professional roles related to the design and evaluation of interactive technologies in industry, commerce, academia and public service.
 The MSc in Human-Centred Interactive Technologies is also intended to provide a route into a PhD or research in this rapidly expanding field.